carlosgimenes/Training-Duolingo/Frases.md

 We're going out for dinner. = Nós estamos saindo para jantar.

 Wendy does a German lesson every day. = Wendy faz uma lição de alemão todos os dias.

+Were you angry? = Você estava irritado?
+Were you tired? = Você estava cansado?

 Will you go to the supermarket and get some bread? = Você irá para o supermercado e comprará um pouco de pão?
 Will the store be open then? = A loja estará aberta então?